-The CbCS Security Manager Device class manages access control of secure CDB originators to logical units or volumes (see SSC-3).
+The Security Manager class for the CbCS technique manages access of secure CDB originators to logical units or volumes (see SSC-3).
 It uses a decision database to obtain the authorization information required for deciding the type and duration of access granted to secure CDB originator to a given logical unit or volume (see SSC-3).
 It communicates with secure CDB originators to provide them CbCS credentials (see ?2.2.2.2), and with enforcement managers (see ?2.3) to provide them shared keys and security settings.